 ‘Sincere’ means genuine, without hypocrisy.
 The love that we will have for each other should not be forced or faked.
 That is often the way the old man would demonstrate love; putting on a friendly face when with someone, but talking about them when they are not around.
 We should be purified of that kind of garbage, and have a sincere mutual affection for one another within the body.

 If we do not, Peter’s words here would imply that we have not yet been purified in obedience to the truth.
 Of course, this is usually not something that happens overnight.
 But the lack of this mutual concern for each other should be a warning to us that we still have some cleanup work to do.

 Now that we have purified ourselves so that we have love (philadelphia), we need to move to the next step and love (agapaō) one another deeply.
 This passage looks kind of strange in English because both of these Greek words are translated into love.
 But they are really two different things.
 While philadelphia is mutual affection, agapaō is an active love.
 I understand it to be an act of the will to do what is best for another person with no thought for personal gain.
 It is the love that God has for the world and its people (John 3:16).

 Peter defines this seed as being imperishable rather than perishable.
-We are all the product of perishable seed.
+We are all the product of a perishable seed.
 And that results in a perishable product.
 This fleshly tent that I live in will eventually wear out (2 Cor.
 5:1-5), and I will die.
-But now that we have been reborn of imperishable seed, we have life that will not end.
-Life lived in union with Christ for the remainder of eternity.
+But now that we have been reborn of imperishable seed, we have a life that will not end.
+A life lived in union with Christ for the remainder of eternity.

 The Flowers of the Field